parallel-finance/crowdloan-contributions-exporter/README.md

 This action will search for transactions that occur in relay chains(Kusama), since it is a search action, it will initiate a large number of api-requests, which may take a long time, so if you don't care when it happend in relaychain, you can ignore this action.

 > if some transactions are not found, we can expand the search range, i.e. adjust the searchRange interval in `config.json`(crowdloan-via-heiko.searchRange)

+Then you can get the latest data file of `ksm_via_heiko_contributions.csv` in root directory.

 ##### How to get the relaychain block height of crowdloan via heiko